 CAROLYN SAVIDGE ARTIST’S STATEMENT 2026 Agora

 On a farm I started: balanced on a gate at garden’s end, lost in a dancing vision.
-And as time passed, the dream became real: a life in dance, from a love of nature’s gifts to stage – worldwide dance and teaching, Barbados Dance Theatre, Laban, Martha Graham, Limon, Isadora Duncan, Ballet, Afro Caribbean artists, icons shaping my world to inform, to create for stage and film.
+As time passed, the dream became real: a life in dance, from a love of nature’s gifts to stage – worldwide dance and teaching, Barbados Dance Theatre, Laban, Martha Graham, Limon, Isadora Duncan, Ballet, Afro-Caribbean artists, icons shaping my world, informing my work for stage and film.

 Then the final curtain call (two children now).
-Second husband’s slow, painful decease.
+My second husband’s slow, painful decease.
 I bowed and left the stage, began to search.
-I saw grief, and myself, the world through a new lens.
-So it continued, the only boundaries now?
-Time.
+I saw grief, myself, and the world through a new lens.
+So it continued, the only boundary now: time.

-Ten years pass since emerging from the last stage door.
+Ten years have passed since emerging from that last stage door.
 I used to dance.
-Now it’s done, yet creation is in me.
+Now it’s done, yet creation remains in me.

-Intuition drives me as it once made the dance, darkness along the way.
+Intuition drives me as it once made the dance.
 I’m germinating, curating expressions in vessels, seeding works.

-Thoughts not always pretty as truths unravel with clay and found objects.
-All death and decay, skulls, dried vegetation, patterns in landscapes, intrigue.
-And my thinning, falling, hair.
+Thoughts not always pretty as truths unravel through clay and found objects.
+Death and decay, skulls, dried vegetation, patterns in landscapes, intrigue.
+And my thinning, falling hair.

-Materials embody a stitched and layered-up life.
+Materials embody a stitched and layered life.
 A miscellany gathered from dusty cupboards echoes feelings, senses, memories.

 Surprise in hand and heart, glimpsed in eyes who wonder at my body of work.
 The sound of love and laughter rings, an essence of change.